 It is far easier to transfer your ISA than you might think.

-To transfer your ISA, when you have opened your new ISA account, ask your old ISA provider for an ISA transfer form and give them your new account details - this will ensure that your bank treats it as an ISA transfer, not an account closure.
+To transfer your ISA, when you have opened your new Cash ISA account, ask your old ISA provider for an ISA transfer form and give them your new account details - this will ensure that your bank treats it as a Cash ISA transfer, not an account closure.

 Always make sure you compare the different savings accounts on offer before you transfer your ISA.
-You can compare cash ISAs with uSwitch and compare them by a range of factors, including the interest rate and minimum investment, to find the cash ISA that's right for you.
+You can compare Cash ISAs with Uswitch and compare them by a range of factors, including the interest rate and minimum investment, to find the Cash ISA that's right for you.